Cost of a Shower Replacement

 How long does a shower replacement typically take?

 A prefabricated shower insert could be installed in as little as one day as long as the project has no complications.
-A tile shower is likely to take longer — about three days, on average.
+A tile shower typically takes a few days to a week.

 There are a few ways you could finance your shower replacement.
 Many home remodeling companies offer customers financing options, which may include perks like 0% interest for a year or more.
-You could also apply for a personal loan, a home equity loan or a HELOC from your bank to pay for the project.
+You could also apply for a personal loan, a home equity loan or a home equity line of credit (HELOC) to pay for a shower or bathroom remodel.

 What should I look for when hiring a professional for a shower replacement?